Public invited to attend Monument Marathon events, competitor spots filling up

 There are eight designated cheer stations throughout the courses.
 Full marathon stations are at Old Stage Hill Road and Highway 71, Sandberg Implement, McLellan Park, Geil Elementary, Legacy of the Plains Museum, Scotts Bluff National Monument, 2550 Clubhouse Drive and Five Rocks Amphitheater.
 Half-marathon cheer stations are at Legacy of the Plains Museum, the Monument, Clubhouse Drive and Five Rocks.
 The 5K cheer stations are at Legacy and Five Rocks.

 The Monument Marathon will impact travel around the area with lane closures and some areas closed to all but local traffic until the afternoon.
-Details about the road impacts can be found Wednesday's Star-Herald and will be available online once the road impact map is released.
+Details about the road impacts can be found online.

 Awards will be handed out around noon, with all finishers of the full, half, 5K and half relay receiving custom medals.
 Cash prizes will be given to five overall male and female racers in the half- and full marathons and to the Masters Division (ages 40 and older) male and female winner of the half- and full marathons.
 No double dipping is allowed on cash prizes.
 If a person 40 or older wins an overall cash prize, only the larger cash prize will be given.